Graduate Program Assessment

 The Graduate School offers the following resources to assist WSU faculty and staff in their program assessment and improvement practices:

-- Graduate Program Assessment Plan Template – Assessment plan outline and example for graduate programs
+- Graduate Program Assessment Plan Template – Assessment plan template and example for graduate programs

 - Student Learning Outcomes for PhD Programs – Examples of learning outcomes statements for new doctoral programs or programs that are revising their learning outcomes

-- Graduate Assessment Highlights – Recent examples from describing faculty use of assessment evidence
+- WSU Graduate Assessment Highlights – Recent examples describing faculty use of assessment evidence

 - Assessment Terminology – Terms and definitions used in outcomes assessment

-In addition, the Graduate School offers consultations, workshops, and training for faculty and staff.
-For more information or to schedule an assessment consultation, contact:
+In addition, the Graduate School offers technical assistance, workshops, and training for WSU faculty and staff.
+Please contact the Graduate School for more information or to schedule an assessment consultation.

 Scott Avery, MPA